 Minimizing your cat's stress during vet visits actually starts at home.
 You can train your cat to be comfortable with their carrier through positive reinforcement , ensuring the carrier isn't associated with fear.
 During visits, place the carrier on a chair or shelf, covered with a towel, to prevent visual stress from other animals.

-Second pillar: abundant and accessible resources
+Second pillar: Abundant and accessible resources

 Litter box mastery: the foundation of feline comfort